toomuchdesign/re-reselect/README.md

     // reselect resultFunc:
     (A, B, someArg) => expensiveComputation(A, B, someArg), )(
-    // Resolver function used as map cache key
+    // Resolver function, used as map cache key
     // (It takes the same selector arguments and must return a string)
-    // In this case it will use the second arguments as cache key (state, someArg) => someArg,
+    // In this case it uses the second argument as cache key (state, someArg) => someArg,
 );

-// 2 different selector are created and cached const fooSelector = cachedSelector(state, 'foo');
+// 2 different selectors are created and cached const fooSelector = cachedSelector(state, 'foo');
 const barSelector = cachedSelector(state, 'bar');